 The length of time that THC can be detected in your system can range anywhere from three days to three months after consumption.
 Knowing what type of test you’ll be taking will help narrow down that detection window, but you’ll still need to consider a number of individual factors to nail down the most accurate range for your situation.
 These include your frequency of use, the THC potency of your products, and your chosen method(s) of consumption.
-You’ll also want to consider things like your height, weight, BMI, and exercise regimen.
+You’ll also want to consider things like your height, weight, age, sex, BMI, metabolism, and exercise regimen.

 Once you’ve narrowed your detection window, you can begin taking steps to prepare for your upcoming test by making sure you get plenty of sleep, food, and water to keep your metabolism at peak performance.
 Still have some questions about THC and drug screening?
 Book a consultation with a cannabis coach to learn more about how your cannabis consumption habits are impacting you.

 This blog post was originally written by Lo and published on 8/12/19.
 Updated 7/15/22.

 Mexico-born and California-raised, Cesar is a Marketing Associate at Veriheal.
 When he’s not scouring social media for the latest internet drama, you can find him working on yet another collage project.